 Burlington is a medium-sized city located in the state of Iowa.
-With a population of 25,410 people and seven constituent neighborhoods, Burlington is the 19th largest community in Iowa.
+With a population of 25,022 people and seven constituent neighborhoods, Burlington is the 19th largest community in Iowa.
 Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Burlington is a somewhat ethnically-diverse city.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burlington include Irish, English, Swedish, and Dutch.
+Important ancestries of people in Burlington include German, Irish, English, Swedish, and French.

 The most common language spoken in Burlington is English.
 Other important languages spoken here include Spanish and German/Yiddish.